HigherOrderCO/HVM/HOW.md

 (Add xs ys) = (App xs λx(Inc x) ys)
 ```

-This small, elegant mathematical one-liner is as efficient as the
+This small, elegant and mathematical one-liner is as efficient as the
-manually-crafted add-with-carry operation, which is an 8-cases, low-level,
+manually-crafted add-with-carry operation, which is an 8-cases, low-level and
 error-prone definition.
 In order for this to be possible, we must apply some
 techniques to make sure the self-composition (`λx (f (f x))`) of the function
-remais as small as possible.
+remains as small as possible.
 First, we must use λ-encoded algorithms.
-It we
+If we
 don't, then the normal form will not be small.
 For example:

 ```javascript